-3.2 The existing housing stock is overwhelmingly privately owned, with 98,373 private sector dwellings, 4,485 Council dwellings, and 4,918 Registered Provider dwellings: out of an overall stock of 107,776 dwellings1.
+3.2 The existing housing stock is overwhelmingly privately owned, with 98,561 private sector dwellings, 4,530 Council dwellings, and 4,909 Registered Provider dwellings: out of an overall stock of 108,000 dwellings1.
 Owner occupation is high but there has been a significant shift to the private rented sector in recent years.
-Redbridge adopted a new Local Plan in March 2018.
-This plan provides an up-to-date planning framework and demonstrates a pro-active approach to growth, directing most of the new housing to the borough's five Investment and Growth Areas (Ilford, Crossrail Corridor, Gants Hill, Barkingside, and South Woodford).
+Redbridge adopted its present Local Plan in March 2018.
+This plan directs most of the new housing to the borough's five Investment and Growth Areas (Ilford, Crossrail Corridor, Gants Hill, Barkingside, and South Woodford).
+However, the Local Plan policies and its housing requirement has been superseded by the 2021 London Plan and subsequent revisions to the National Planning Policy Framework.